thirdreality/nightlight_mt/README.md

 ### Burn BL602

-1. press and hold the key on the 602 lamp
+1. press and hold the key on the Night Light’s pinhole
 2. press the reset button on the debugging board
-3. release the lamp key to enter the burning mode
+3. release the Night Light’s key to enter the burning mode
 4. run BLDevCube.exe ( at burning tool directory ) on Windows OS
-5. Set parameters as shown in the following screenshot
+5. Set parameters as shown in the following screenshot (get partition table, dts and boot2 from the burning tool, firmware from the build)
 6. click Create & Download button
 7. wait until the progress bar is 100%, which means the burning is completed